 The thought to make a more complete guide came after The Guardian asked me to provide a piece on where to eat in Florence near her major attractions, and my editor requested budget-friendly addresses.
 I realized “hey- there are indeed some valid budget eateries in Florence!”

-And apologies for my use of all caps or my seemingly pretentious attitude towards cheap questions- but it must be addressed.
+And apologies for my use of all caps or my seemingly snobby attitude towards cheap questions- but it must be addressed.
 How does one expect to not eat garbage and spend less than 10eu?
 How does anyone expect quality on a shoestring budget, not to mention a god forsaken profit for the staff/owners who are expected to work & provide perfect services & products?

 For this reason, I have staunchly avoided any “budget eats” lists.
 The propensity for cheap, quantity vs quality is troubling to me.
 It has gotten us in part of the mess we are in with preventable disease, obesity, type 2 diabetes and preventable pollution and climate change.
 Cheap meat?
 That has an ecological effect.
 Cheap labor?
 This too has troubling socio-economic impacts.
 Not to mention- I want to support creative entrepreneurs who willingly open restaurants to do something different with food and to source ingredients, wine & drink from passionate makers.